Stellantis UK to cut dealer partners pending review | Autocar

-Stellantis UK will cut sales partners which fail to deliver satisfactory customer service, amid a wider shake-up of its retail operations in the country aimed at simplifying the business.
+Stellantis UK will cut sales partners that fail to deliver satisfactory customer service, amid a wider shake-up of its retail operations aimed at simplifying the business.

 A spokesperson told Autocar Business the firm was currently reviewing UK dealers based not on sales volumes but feedback.
-Given the review is “currently in play,” they affirmed they could not confirm the number of partners to be axed.
+As the review is “currently in play”, they couldn't confirm the number of partners to be axed.

-It will also depend on how dealers respond to the review and updated targets on customer feedback, implying some partners may be able to recover from the chopping block.
+It will also depend on how dealers respond to the review and updated targets on customer feedback, implying that some might be able to recover from the chopping block.

-Despite the cuts, the spokesperson stated that the number of sales points would not be reduced, and that agency sales directly to customers would not replace franchises.
+Despite the cuts, the spokesperson stated that the number of sales points wouldn't be reduced and that agency sales directly to customers wouldn't replace franchises.

-Agency sales are to play a key role in Alfa Romeo and DS’s retail revamp under the new Premium Brands division.
+Agency sales are to play a key role in the Alfa Romeo and DS retail revamp under Stellantis UK's new Premium Brands division.

 The two marques will transition to the sales method – already used by the likes of Genesis, Polestar and Tesla – from mid-2023.